thycotic-ps/secretserver/event-pipelines/sync-secrets/readme.md

 The following items must be in place on your Secret Server for the Event Pipeline to be implemented appropriately.

+### PowerShell Module

+This utilizes the [Thycotic.SecretServer PowerShell module](https://thycotic-ps.github.io/thycotic.secretserver/docs/install), this will need to be installed on all web nodes or Distributed Engines.

 ### Sync Field

 A **Sync** field must be added to the parent's Secret Template with the **Type** set to **Notes**.
 You can configure this field to allow only the Owner to provide the child secrets that are synchronized.